-Hard anodized aluminum is a material at the top of my list when I shop for cookware.
-It has unbeaten heat distribution with a durable surface that can last a long time if I look after it.
+Hard anodized aluminum is always at the top of my list when I’m shopping for cookware.
+It offers unbeatable heat distribution and a durable surface that stands up to daily use, as long as you take good care of it.

-With hard anodized cookware, you get the great heat conduction and lightweight handling of aluminum while having a tough cooking surface that’s nonstick and very easy to clean.
-I mean, what else could you want in a piece of cookware?
+With hard anodized cookware, you get the best of both worlds: the excellent heat conduction and lightweight feel of aluminum combined with a tough, nonstick surface that’s incredibly easy to clean.
+Honestly, what more could you ask for in a piece of cookware?

 I also include a complete buying guide so you can make a well-educated buying decision.